STR Applicants & Operators

 FAQs

 You must submit and be approved for a Short-Term Licence before advertising or operating a short-term rental.
-Licensing requirements come into effect on March 1, 2024.
+Licensing requirements came into effect on March 1, 2024.

-From the time that an application is deemed complete, it will take approximately 30 days to review, complete inspections and provide conditional approval.
-Final approval will be provided upon completion of registration for the Municipal Accommodation Tax.
+Once an application is deemed complete, it will take approximately 30 days to review, complete inspections, and provide approval.
+During this 30-day period, the operator must register for the Municipal Accommodation Tax.

 Individuals advertising and/or operating a short-term rental without a licence may be issued a $1000.00 fine for each day there is an offence.